SiddharthaAnand/datastructures/README.md

 ## Contribution
 Feel free to refactor code, report bugs, submit pull requests or just send a suggestion.

+You can get a list of the repository authors and contributors at the (AUTHORS.md)[AUTHORS.md] file.

 ## How to contribute
 Any code that you add needs to have a proper directory name.
 The directory names can be one of the following: